QuakeWatch Server Manual

 parameters.
 If these match what is shown by the values in the

-SLAVE STATUS command on the slave dbs, then the slaves and master are
+SHOW SLAVE STATUS command on the slave dbs, then the slaves and

 [mysql@qws1 conf]$ cd /var/lib/mysql